Learning to Sample: Reinforcement Learning-Guided Sampling for Autonomous Vehicle Motion Planning: Conclusion Outlook

 \section{Conclusion \& Outlook}

 In this work, we presented a hybrid motion planning framework that combines WM-based RL for goal state sampling with analytic trajectory generation and evaluation to preserve interpretability.
-Our hybrid method outperforms uniform sampling in terms of computation time, feasible maneuvers, and sample efficiency, while maintaining planning quality and showing good generalization.
+Our hybrid method outperforms uniform sampling across computation time, feasible maneuvers, and sample efficiency, while maintaining planning quality and demonstrating strong generalization.
 Qualitative case studies further illustrated how the agent concentrates candidates in viable corridors.
 Nevertheless, several limitations remain.
-The agent has so far been trained only with static obstacles, and the quantitative evaluation was conducted on procedurally generated scenarios.
+So far, the agent has been trained and evaluated exclusively in CR scenarios and tailored evasive maneuver settings.
 This setup does not fully capture the complexity of real-world traffic.
-Extending training and evaluation to dynamic obstacles and real-world datasets is, therefore, a necessary next step.
-Moreover, the planner currently lacks a dedicated backup strategy when the feasible set $\mathcal{T}_\mathrm{feas}$ becomes empty.
+Extending training and evaluation to real-world datasets and more complex traffic scenarios is, therefore, a necessary next step.
+Moreover, the planner currently lacks a mature backup strategy when the feasible set $\mathcal{T}_\mathrm{feas}$ becomes empty.
 Future work will address these limitations and extend the framework.
-We aim to augment the agent with an uncertainty estimate, allowing it to adaptively specify how many additional trajectories should be sampled in $\mathcal{G}(g(\tau))$.
-Additionally, we plan to expand training and evaluation towards more realistic and dynamic traffic scenarios.
-Finally, we will implement and test the framework on a real vehicle to validate its effectiveness under real-world conditions.
+We aim to augment the agent with an uncertainty estimate, allowing it to specify how many additional trajectories to sample in $\mathcal{G}(g(\tau))$.
+Finally, we plan to implement and evaluate the algorithm on a real vehicle to validate its effectiveness under real-world conditions.